 How awesome would it be if your child could become brave and confident by simply repeating “I am brave and confident”.
 But that’s not quite the way it works.
-Positive affirmations don’t work with kids, at least not in the way they work with adults.
+Positive affirmations for children don’t work, at least not in the way they work with adults.

-Despite the doubts on the real effectiveness of positive affirmations, several studies have succeeded in linking these affirmations with increased creativity, self-compassion, confidence, problem-solving skills, wellbeing and even enhanced pro-social behaviors.
+Despite the doubts on the real effectiveness of positive affirmations for children, several studies have succeeded in linking these affirmations with increased creativity, self-compassion, confidence, problem-solving skills, wellbeing and even enhanced pro-social behaviors.

 Negative automatic thoughts such as “I’m no good”, “I’m worthless”, or “I’m a loser” are quite common among kids.
 These thoughts, which are often sparked by feelings of anxiety, frustration or fear, affect how your child sees herself.

-Helping your child banish these thoughts is pivotal if you are to succeed in using positive affirmations.
+Helping your child banish these thoughts is pivotal if you are to succeed in using affirmations with kids.
 This means helping your child “feel good” and “see herself as lucky”.
 There are two easy ways to achieve this.

 First, help your child adopt an attitude of gratitude.
 Practicing gratitude will change your child’s life.
 Every day, at a specific moment, ask each member of the family to say one thing for which they are grateful.
-Help your child see all the things for which she could be grateful.
+Help them see all the things for which they could be grateful.

 - Next time I will try…